Every dog is different, and that should be taken into account when considering what methods are best for training a

 The most aggressive collar is the e-collar.
-The thought of an electric shock can be very hard for people to accept.
-I myself do not agree with the e-collar in most situations, although I have seen cases where it is necessary, such as with dog aggression and when the other collars simply do not work with a particular dog.
+The thought of an electric shock can be tough for people to accept.
+I myself disagree with the e-collar in most situations, although I have seen cases where it is necessary, such as dog aggression and when the other collars do not work with a particular dog.

-As I stated earlier, however, every dog is different and that should be taken into account when considering what methods are best for training a specific dog.
-In regards to different collars, it is worth looking into their uses and effects before denying anyone of them as a training option.
-It is also important to remember that while the collars are effective in initial training, they should not be relied upon forever, as the ultimate goal is to be able to use only verbal commands and corrections.
+As I stated earlier, however, every dog is different, and that should be taken into account when considering what methods are best for training a specific dog.
+Regarding different collars, it is worth looking into their uses and effects before denying anyone of them as a training option.
+It is also important to remember that while the collars are effective in initial training, they should not be relied upon forever.
+The ultimate goal is to be able to use only verbal commands and corrections.

-Acme Canine has a brochure available about the proper use of collars, as well as pictures on how to properly apply these different types of collars.
+Acme Canine has a brochure about the proper use of collars and pictures to properly apply these different collars.
 The brochure also covers correct leash usage as this is also very important to use along with the collars and verbal commands.